Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Key Takeaways

-• Requires precise configuration, mistakes made by users lead to security compromise.
+• Requires precise configuration, mistakes made by users lead to security compromises.

-• Digital certificates instead of username/password based 802.1X mitigates security issues
+• Digital certificates instead of username/password-based 802.1X mitigate security issues.

 Is 802.1X Encrypted?